-No person has been authorized by Fairfax County, Virginia (the "County"), to give any information or to make any representations with respect to the County or the Bonds other than those contained in this Official Statement, and, if given or made, such other information or representations may not be relied upon as having been authorized by the County.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation, or sale.
-The information herein is subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the County since the date hereof.
-This Official Statement is not to be construed as a contract or agreement between the County and the purchasers or owners of any of the Bonds.
-Any electronic reproduction of this Official Statement may contain computer generated errors or other deviations from the printed Official Statement.
-In any such case, the printed version controls.
+No dealer, broker, salesman or other person has been authorized to give any information or to make any representation other than those contained in this Official Statement in connection with the offering described herein, and, if given or made, such other information or representation must not be relied upon as having been authorized.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy any securities other than the Series 2023 Bonds described herein, nor shall there be any offer or solicitation of such offer or sale of the Series 2023 Bonds in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+Neither the delivery of this Official Statement nor the sale of any of the Series 2023 Bonds implies that the information herein is correct as of any date subsequent to the date thereof.